SEI-R-4-26/Installfest_Mac/ruby.md

 ```

+## Installing Ruby

-5. Now install the current version of Ruby with
+1. Now install the current version of Ruby with

 ```
 rbenv install 2.6.4
 ```

-6. We will also need to set this new ruby version as our default version.
+2. We will also need to set this new ruby version as our default version.
 We can do this with:

 ```shell
 rbenv global 2.6.4